-Students interested in conducting research that will involve people answering questions, completing surveys, filling out forms, following instructions, and/or being observed (including participant observation) or research that involves receiving data about identifiable individuals may need special approval from the Institutional Review Board (IRB) to do this work.
+Students interested in conducting research that will involve people answering questions, completing surveys, filling out forms, following instructions, and/or being observed (including participant observation), or research that involves receiving data about identifiable individuals, may need special approval from the Institutional Review Board (IRB) to do this work.
 Students should review the Human Subjects Research (p.
-56) information if appropriate.
+57) page for more information.